markap/BigData/cluster_config/README.md

 Tutorial for setting up the hadoop cluster: http://www.michael-noll.com/tutorials/running-hadoop-on-ubuntu-linux-multi-node-cluster/

-I had to change some config file not according to the tutorial though, as you can see in the config files.
+I had to change some config files in a different way, that's why I uploaded the files.